-Minnesota Election 2018: Who’s running
+Minnesota Election 2018: Who’s running | MinnPost

 - Doug Wardlow

-A longtime Republican activist and attorney in private practice, Harry Niska is now seeking the attorney general job, arguing the state's top laywer should be more visible on issues like federal overreach.
+A longtime Republican activist and attorney in private practice, Harry Niska sought the attorney general job, arguing the state's top laywer should be more visible on issues like federal overreach.
+He dropped out of the race in November.

 From: Anoka